mebrunet/spark-chrome-connect/README.md

 3. Plug your Spark device into your computer via USB and run the App,
 4. Enter WiFi credentials and connect.

-If you have comments or ideas pleases open an issue.
+If you have comments or ideas please open an issue.

 For more information on the Spark Core see [docs.spark.io](https://docs.spark.io)